 This is another picture of the most recent grouping so, again even when they're really packed together like this, even when the densities are super high they still maintain their territorialism.

-Even when the neighbors are their relatives they still maintain their territorialism.
+Even when the neighbours are their relatives they still maintain their territorialism.

-It's a very strong feature of the behavior.
+It's a very strong feature of the behaviour.